Sale2002/Project-Data-Ecommerce/README.md

 # [SQL in BigQuery] Explore Ecommerce Dataset
 # I. Introduction
-I explored this eCommerce dataset to practice my analytical mindset in calculating useful information for various reports.
-By using SQL on the  BigQuery platform, I solved data mining and exploration problems, including joining data from separate spreadsheets related to eCommerce transactions.
+I explored this eCommerce dataset to practice my **analytical mindset** in calculating **useful information** for various reports.
+By using SQL on the  BigQuery platform, I solved **data mining** and **exploration problems**, including joining data from separate spreadsheets related to eCommerce transactions.
 # II.
 Dataset Access
 * Log in to your Google Cloud Platform account and create a new project.
 * Navigate to the BigQuery console and select your newly created project.